cognisant/Docs.DevelopmentProcess/docs/trello.md

 - **On Hold** is a list of technical improvements tasks that are not yet ready to be worked on, e.g. utilising tools that are not yet ready for production use.
 - **Epics** is a list of large scale technical improvements tasks, such as updating dependencies across all projects.
 - **Tasks** is a list of fine grained technical improvements tasks that could be worked on, these will often be linked to an epic however may just be a stand alone task that doesn't fit into an epic.

+## Estimate Example Board

+This board contains example stories for each number of effort points (1-21).
+This can be referred to while estimating to ensure that our estimates remain consistent over time.